matrixorigin/matrixorigin.io/docs/MatrixOne/Deploy/deploy-MatrixOne-cluster.md

           level = "error"
           format = "json"
           max-size = 512
-        replicas: 1 # Number of dn replicas
+        replicas: 1 # The number of copies of dn, which cannot be modified.
+The current version only supports a setting of 1.
       # 2. Configuration for logservice
       logService:
         replicas: 3 # Number of logservice replicas